 Clearly, content marketing is a powerful tool.
-In fact, Codeless Interactive found that:
+In fact, Codeless Interactive found that content marketing:

-- Content marketing costs 62% less than other forms of marketing and generates 3x the amount of leads
+- Costs 62% less than other forms of digital marketing and generates 3x the amount of leads

-- 86% of successful businesses use content marketing
+- Is a marketing strategy 86% of successful businesses use

 Convinced you need to start on your content strategy?
 We’re here to help.